Work in progress

 Figure 7.
 Snapshot of the Citing Item List of DO (see red arrow that points to the SO repository name).

-Observation 4: Once the Context Information of the DO has been updated with the information that at least one SO has requested the DO or part of it, the URLib platform delete procedure of the DO is automatically disabled as shown in Fig. 8
+Observation 4: Once the Context Information of the DO has been updated with the information that at least one SO has requested the DO or part of it, the URLib platform delete procedure of the DO is automatically disabled as shown in Fig. 8, preventing deliberate or unintentional removal of the DO and thus making it safe.

 Figure 8.
 The Delete Button (see red arrow) is disabled while the DO with IBI 83LX3pFwXQZeBBx/65ij has at least one citing item.